Kazakh–Kalmyk War (1723–1726): Isolated clashes

 In the spring of 1727, a 30,000-strong Kazakh army approached the Yaik.

 In 1729, the Kazakhs raided the uluses of Donduk-Ombo and Dasang, forcing them to abandon their third campaign toward the Kuban.

 Results and aftermath

-As a result of a series of Abulkhair’s military raids on the Kalmyk encampments, he succeeded in driving the Kalmyks back from the Emba beyond the Yaik River.
-From that point onward, the Kalmyks no longer laid claim to the steppes beyond the Yaik.
+The struggle between the two steppe peoples was marked by considerable violence, but ultimately ended in a "military-political stalemate."
+As Zh.
+B. Kundakbaeva notes, due to a lack of resources and manpower, Russia intervened little in the relations between the steppe peoples, instead observing, gathering information, and declaring the Kalmyks' allegiance.

-Despite several defeats, the Kazakhs managed to reduce the military potential of the Kalmyk Khanate and to prevent Ayuka from forming a military alliance with the Dzungars.
-As a result, the threat of a rear attack by Kalmyk cavalry on the western Kazakh territories was eliminated.
+According to Kazakh historian Yerofeeva, despite several defeats, the Kazakhs managed to weaken the military potential of the Kalmyk Khanate and prevent Ayuka from forming a military alliance with the Dzungars.
+As a result, the threat of a rear-facing attack by Kalmyk cavalry on the western Kazakh territories was eliminated.